USD to RUB mid-rate = 66.2702

 - Review up-to-date Currency News and Forecasts for both the and currencies, if available.

-Currency News, Research and Forecasts for United States Dollar and Russian Ruble
+Currency news and forecasts for United States Dollar and Russian Ruble

 So it follows that if you are determining the best time to transact, in this case the USD vs RUB, you should pay attention to both United States Dollar and Russian Ruble news and forecasts.